School-controlled movement awareness

 No. Valkor is designed for school-controlled operational use, not home tracking.

-No. Valkor does not use cameras, microphones, facial recognition, or biometric identification.
+No. Valkor does not use cameras, microphones, facial recognition, fingerprints, or biometric identification.

-Zone-level means Valkor estimates areas such as hallway, bathroom entrance, cafeteria, office, classroom wing, gym, exit area, or restricted zone.
+It means Valkor estimates areas such as hallway, bathroom entrance, cafeteria, office, gym, exit area, or restricted space.
 It is not trying to show exact foot-by-foot location.

 The dashboard should show confidence and freshness states such as confirmed, likely, weak, uncertain, stale, or unknown.